 The Safest Way to Smoke Weed

-While anecdotal, there may be some science behind using bongs or other water pipes for a safer inhale.
+While anecdotal, some science may be behind using bongs or other water pipes for a safer inhale.
 These water pieces may be the healthiest way to smoke weed before getting into vaping instead.

 As water filtration devices, bongs can cool and filter smoke before inhalation.
 The process may reduce the inhaled smoke’s temperature, potentially making it less harsh on the lungs.
 Bongs do still involve cannabis combustion, but the water filtration aspect may reduce some of the harmful substances inhaled.

 Dry herb vaping may be even safer than bongs.
 Vaping cannabis may reduce exposure to several toxins.
-In fact, it avoids the production of harmful combustion byproducts, such as tar and other toxic substances, altogether.
+In fact, it altogether avoids producing harmful combustion byproducts, such as tar and other toxic substances.

 Vaping flower may also reduce carbon dioxide output, as well as lessen various chronic respiratory symptoms.4 It does this while producing similar subjective intoxicating effects.
 As a result, dry herb vaping may reduce harm, especially among chronic cannabis smokers.